 One thing I didn’t mention: I consistently remind the young adult in my life to take care of their physical, emotional, and spiritual well-being.
 That means making time for exercise, getting enough sleep and eating right.
 Plus, unplugging from time to time and engaging in the spiritual practice of their choice, like reading, yoga, or taking a hike in the woods.

-This story will be included in the upcoming book Wake Up Call: Daily Insights for the Spiritually Curious.
-It will be released January 1, 2024, by Wildhouse Publishing.
+This story is included in the new book Wake Up Call: Daily Insights for the Spiritually Curious, now available from Wildhouse Publishing.